Buddinski88/R2-D2-Modular-control-unit/documentation.md

 - The panels themselves are each attached to the frame with **1-n M3x6 mm pan head screws**.
 - In some cases, **M3x5.7 mm threaded inserts** are also required to attach the parts to the panels themselves.

+## Community panels

+> [!NOTE]
+> - The following list contains an overview of panels which were created by other users to extend the option what electronics can be used.
+Thank you so much!

+- Stephen Mathis has published [his created panels](https://www.facebook.com/groups/2152999025028674/?multi_permalinks=3957991467862745) on the Facebook group of Mr. Baddeley.
+He also posted a [video](https://www.facebook.com/share/v/1Ft1YTVtmM/).
+- [dadmin](https://makerworld.com/de/@user_2838957196) created a [set of panels](https://makerworld.com/de/models/1222082-r2d2-custom-panels-for-r2d2-modular-control-unit#profileId-1239080) to hold electronics like a voltmeter, new power terminals, Sparkfun MP3 Trigger, new AMP, XBOX receiver and Mini Maestro 24-Channel USB controller.